 Settling down in Los Angeles, I continued studio singing but found myself involved in doing voiceovers (commercials, cartoons, narrations, TV and radio promos) and as a disc jockey on KOST.
 Soon, I was lucky enough to establish myself as one of the top female voice actors in the L.A. area.

 I was extremely contented in these professions, except for one problem-I worried that my brain was atrophying.
-I’d been a voracious reader and scribbler since childhood, so I took up pen and paper (later on, computer, of course) and began writing professionally: songs with my then-husband, D’Arneill Pershing, then scripts for television (staff writer on “The Love Boat”), a five-year stint as a movie critic for a small but respected newspaper (“The Malibu Times”), then as a Romance Novelist.
+I’d been a voracious reader and scribbler since childhood, so I took up pen and paper (later on, computer, of course) and began writing professionally: songs with my then-husband, D’Arneill Pershing, then scripts for television (staff writer on “The Love Boat”), began a twenty-five year stint as a movie critic for a small but respected newspaper (“The Malibu Times”), then as a Romance Novelist.
 I’d had no experience writing novels, but I started Chapter One of that first novel in the spirit of “Why the hell not?”
 As an actress I was already used to appearing foolish-what was one more time?